jessitron/fp4rd/readme.md

 There are values from functional programming that are relevant to Ruby.
 Skip all the terminology and the esoteric category theory stuff, and think about why functional programmers do things the way they do.
 This is what might be universally relevant.

+(The interesting parts of this repo are the tags at different steps in the progression from PickAxe to weirdly functional.)

 ### Basics of Ruby ###

 Start with the PickAxe, Chapter 3.
 The sample program there parses a simple CSV file about bookstore inventory, puts each line into a BookInStock object, and then performs a simple calculation: total the prices of all books.